nobodyscripts/LeafBlowerScript/Readme.md

   - Added settings for brew to control which are clicked in that mode (shared with Mine mode)
   - Added scroll brewing
+  - Added BosFarmFast to use violins via artfact screen to use more at once

 - Leafton
   - Added brewing with standalone settings